Create SMART AP goals to stay 100% compliant & audit-ready with this free checklist

 Before setting new goals, it’s essential to understand the existing state of your AP processes.
 This involves thoroughly evaluating your workflows, identifying bottlenecks, and pinpointing inefficiencies.
 Start by analyzing key metrics such as:

-• Invoice processing time: How long does it take to process invoices from receipt to payment?
+• Invoice processing time: How long does it take to process Invoices from receipt to payment?

 • Payment accuracy rate: What percentage of accurate payments, and how often do errors occur?